 Is a PNC auto loan the right fit for you?

-PNC auto loans can be a convenient option for people who want to do the majority of their car shopping online and shop like a cash buyer.
-They might also be ideal if you’re buying a car from a private seller or want to buy out your lease.
+PNC auto loans can be a convenient option for people who want to do the majority of their car-shopping online and shop like a cash buyer.
+They might also be ideal if you’re buying a car from a private party or want to buy out your lease.

-Keep in mind that you will generally need good credit to be approved for a PNC auto loan.
-In 2018, roughly 84% of auto loans financed by PNC went to those who had FICO® scores of 650 or above, according to the bank’s annual report.
+Keep in mind that you’ll generally need good credit to be approved for a PNC auto loan.
+In the first quarter of 2020, a majority of auto loans financed by PNC went to those who had FICO® scores of 650 or above, according to the bank’s quarterly report.

 How to apply for a loan from PNC

-5. Provide your personal information, including your name, address, Social Security number, date of birth and driver’s license information (or other government ID) and employment and income information.
-Specify whether you have a co-applicant — which is different from a co-signer.
+You’ll need to have the following ready: Your personal information, including your name, address, Social Security number, date of birth and driver’s license information (or other government ID), and employment and income information.

 Auto loan alternatives to consider